Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 Often, files and folders are in the project root because it makes the most logical sense, and there isn't a better folder. `README.md`, `requirements.txt`, and the `venv` folder are all examples of this.
 Some configuration files will need to be in the project root in order for them to work.

+### A File That Starts Running Our Code

+In the `main.py` file (also located in the project root) we can put just enough code to start up the rest of our project.
+In the introduction example, this means that we might have `scarlet = Passenger()` as the only line in `main.py`!
+In actuality, it would be _nearly_ the only line, but we'll discuss this in more detail later in this lesson.

+With a `main.py` file, if we `cd` into the project root, this lets us run our code with the command `python3 main.py`.

 ### Project Code Lives in a Package Folder

 Under the project root, we will have a single folder to contain all of our project classes, one class per `.py` file.
 We refer to this folder as the **package folder**.
 At the start of a project, when we don't have many class files, we might put them all directly in the package folder.
 But as the project becomes more complex, we can add subfolders to further group together related class files.

-In the above example, the package folder is `project_package_name`.

-There are also a number of special files that can be placed in the package folder.
+The above example names the package folder `project_package_name` so that we can distinguish it from the project root, but there would be nothing preventing us from calling it `project_name` to match the project root name.

+The package folder contains two class files, `example_class_a.py` and `example_class_b.py`, and a special `__init__.py` file.

+Package folders can contain a few special files.
 The most common of these is called the `__init__.py` file, which is discussed briefly in the Package Details section below.

-Projects with a clear starting point might include a `__main__.py` as a fairly standard place to put the application start up logic.
-Some projects may not need this file, and some might choose to put that logic somewhere else.

 Our package folder usually has the same name as the project, but it must follow some package naming rules which we will review a little later in this lesson.

-The above example names this folder `project_package_name` so that we can distinguish it from the project root, but there would be nothing preventing us from calling it `project_name` to match the project root name.
-It contains two class files, `example_class_a.py` and `example_class_b.py`, and both an `__init__.py` file and a `__main__.py`.

 ### Tests Live in a Test Folder